jashkenas/ruby-processing/README.md

 Then install ruby-processing (from rubygems-org) in the usual way

-`gem install ruby-processing` some systems eg Ubuntu my require `sudo` access
+`gem install ruby-processing` some systems eg Ubuntu may require `sudo` access

 To install jruby-complete use our built in tool (relies on `wget` to download [jruby-complete-1.7.9](http://jruby.org/download))